-Between January and March 2021, OnFife are supporting three, four-week-long residencies for artists who will be using their practices to reach out and inspire groups who, due to Covid-19, are facing additional barriers to accessing vital resources and opportunities for participation in creative projects.
-The project is funded by the ‘Performing Arts Venue Relief Fund’ supported by Creative Scotland with funding from Scottish Government, and OnFife warmly invites you to engage with our resident artists!
-Due to our venues being closed due to Covid-19, all activities will take place online so please join us from your phone, tablet or computer.
+Between January and March 2021, OnFife supported three, four-week-long residencies for artists whoused their practices to reach out and inspire groups who, due to Covid-19, were and are facing additional barriers to accessing vital resources and opportunities for participation in creative projects.
+The project was funded by the ‘Performing Arts Venue Relief Fund’ supported by Creative Scotland with funding from Scottish Government, and OnFife warmly invited you to engage with our resident artists!
+Due to our venues being closed due to Covid-19, all activities took place online.

 Watch Jordy’s introductory video below!

 “Picture that, you’re 24…doing a will, a funeral plan” Please watch this insightful video from Jordy Deelight on life as a drag queen with cystic fibrosis.

 Jordy is from Scotland and has worked professionally between the BBC and National Theatre of Scotland.
 Jordy’s work has looked at physical and mental health in performance, creating informative work that explores different parts of personal using real experiences and auto theory.
 For this residency, Jordy will be working alongside producers Catriona Calchini and Alannah Watson digitally, with an LGBT+ focused group and shielding group in Fife, creating digital pieces of performance about the pandemic and how it impacted the lives of those in Fife.
 They will be launching “The Gratitude Initiative” exploring: what 2020 taught us and what we are grateful for in 2021, using gratitude journals as stimulus.